osmandapp/web/main/docs/user/plugins/nautical-charts.md

 When a Nautical map is displayed on the screen, you can adjust what you see:

-- Show or hide the depth contours.
+- Show or hide the *depth contours*.
-- Setting the detail level of the seafloor information.
+- Setting the detail level of the seafloor information: line width and line color scheme.

 <Tabs groupId="operating-systems">

 <TabItem value="android" label="Android">

-In the *Android* version with the Nautical plugin set up, you can show or hide depth contours using the corresponding option in [Configure map](../map/configure-map-menu.md) menu: *<Translate android="true" ids="shared_string_menu,configure_map,shared_string_show,rendering_attr_depthContours_name"/>*
+With the Nautical plugin set up, you can show or hide depth contours follow this path: *<Translate android="true" ids="shared_string_menu,configure_map,shared_string_show,rendering_attr_depthContours_name"/>*

 ![Nautical depth contours in Android](@site/static/img/plugins/nautical-charts/and_depth_contours.png)